 Investment-grade corporate bonds usually track Treasury yields and underlying interest rates closely.

 However, they offer higher yields than Treasuries because of their higher risk of default.
-They are now trading at historically low yields since they track Treasuries and since the perceived default risk is low as the outlook for economic growth improves.
+They are still trading at low yields since they track Treasuries and since the perceived default risk is low as the outlook for economic growth remains positive.

-The potential for higher interest rates as the economy improves is a risk facing corporate bonds, similar to Treasuries.
-Higher defaults is another potential risk, if economic growth were to falter.
+The potential for higher interest rates as the Fed embarks on interest rate normalization is a risk facing corporate bonds, similar to Treasuries.
+Higher defaults are another potential risk, if economic growth were to falter.

-During the early stages of the pandemic, high yield bonds significantly underperformed investment-grade bonds, anticipating high defaults.
-Since the hard lockdown ended last spring, economic improvement has led to strong performance in high yield bonds as the market anticipates lower defaults.
+During the early stages of the pandemic, high-yield bonds significantly underperformed investment-grade bonds, anticipating high defaults.
+Economic improvement, supported by massive government stimulus, has led to strong performance in high-yield bonds, with defaults remaining low.

 Like bonds, preferred shares also have a par value which is affected by interest rates.
 Since most preferreds are perpetual securities (meaning they have no maturity date) they are very sensitive to changes in interest rates.
 This presents a headwind in a rising interest rate environment.